Ghost Ship warehouse fire: Memorials

-In February 2017 a Ghost Ship mural was painted by an artist known as Vogue in honor of the 36 victims of the Ghost Ship Fire.
+In February 2017, an artist known as Vogue painted a Ghost Ship mural in honor of the 36 victims of the fire.
 The mural was made possible by Sage Loring of Fuming Guerilla Productions, who securing the funding, artist and location.
 The mural features a large sailing ship, a scroll with the names of the victims, and 36 white doves.

 Also in 2017, Chris Edwards built a Ghost Ship as a tribute to the 36 lives lost to the fire.
 Defined as a guerilla art piece, it sits close to the Emeryville marina on the water.

-Friends and Family of Chelsea Faith and Travis Hough, members of the band Easystreet who were victims of the fire, formed a choir to complete an unreleased track by Faith and Hough.
+Friends and family of Chelsea Faith and Travis Hough and members of the band Easystreet who were victims of the fire, formed a choir to complete an unreleased track by Faith and Hough.